Workflow

 - Calendar reminders fire 5 business days before the monthly submission deadline so nothing goes in at the last hour.

-Monthly reconciliation: On the first business day of each month, an n8n workflow generates a reconciliation summary from Airtable: claims submitted, claims approved, claims pending, claims rejected, and payments received against expected amounts.
-Any discrepancy between submitted and received triggers a follow-up task.
+Monthly reconciliation: On the first business day of each month, an n8n workflow generates a reconciliation summary combining the clinic’s detailed tracking spreadsheet with Airtable’s aggregate dashboard: total claims submitted, approved, pending, and rejected by funder, and payments received against expected amounts.
+Any discrepancy between submitted and received triggers a follow-up task in the clinic’s own system.
+Airtable shows the high-level reconciliation totals — the clinic’s spreadsheet has the individual claim detail needed to resolve discrepancies.
 This routine turns a scattered quarterly catch-up into a 20-minute monthly review.

 Compliance posture